bingeboy/vim101/README.md

 ###History Lesson

-The original code for vi(which later spun off into VIM), was written by Bill Joy in 1976, as the visual mode for a line editor called ex.
+The original code for VI(which later spun off into Vim), was written by Bill Joy in 1976, as the visual mode for a line editor called ex.
 Bill Joy later became a Co Founder of Sun, in 1982.

 Prior to VI most developers used a editor called ED which was wasn't even design to be used with computers.

-Yes an thats what makes it very reliable, lightweight, and fast.
-VIM has also influenced many all of todays popular editors and IDE's.

-The name vi is derived from the shortest unambiguous abbreviation for the command visual in ex; the command in question switches the line editor ex to visual mode.
-The name vi is pronounced /ˈviːˈaɪ/[3][4][5] (as in the discrete English letters v and i), or /ˈvaɪ/.[6]
+The name vi is derived from the shortest unambiguous abbreviation for the command visual in ex; the command in question switches the line editor ex to visual mode

-#####History Lesson
+The Vim started as "Vi IMitation" on the Amiga in 1988, but was later relabeled "Vi IMproved" and released to other systems.

+Vim is written in C and Vimscript.

-VIM comes pre installed in almost every version of Linux, and is also one of the default editors on OSX, yes there is a version of windows, the amiga, on and on.
+Vim comes pre installed in almost every version of Linux, and is also one of the default editors on OSX, yes there is a version of windows, the Amiga, on and on.
-Elvis is a clone of VIM for Unix.
+Elvis is a clone of Vim for Unix.
 So dude its there.

-So much of the core of VIM was written over 30 years ago and then 15 years ago the M was added.

-VIM = VI Improved
-The difference: features than vi, including (scriptable) syntax highlighting, mouse support, graphical versions, visual mode, many new editing commands and a large amount of extensions.

-###Personal History
-I've been messing around a little with VIM for about 5 years.
-Until recently Textmate was my goto standard dev tool, which after learning some more of how vim works you can see how most modern editors have taken what VIM has and subjectively made more difficult.

-- First impression normal horrible, trying to resolve a commit message or your OS has openened as the default editor for some other random reason.
-- Think of it as a language not an editor

-##Flavors of VIM
+##Flavors of Vim
-GVIM ~ Mac Vim the same thing just not bound to a terminal session.
+GVim ~ Mac Vim the same thing just not bound to a terminal session.

-[Welcome Screen of VIM here]

 vim-gnome        # GUI version for Gnome vim-gtk          # GUI version for GTK